-MATH 1013 Technical Mathematics A, B, C, D, E, and M
+MATH 1013 Technical Mathematics A, B, C, D, E, M and V

 Computer-based course that uses online learning software to prepare students for the math skills that are of importance in their specific field of study.

-Students must show mastery for each module, designated by their specific program, from the list below.
+Technical Mathematics A, B, MBusiness Technology

+Technical Mathematics C, D, EOccupational Technology

+Technical Mathematics VVeterinary Technology

 Prerequisite for Tech Math sections A, B, and M: ACT score of 16 or above or Compass score of 22 or above.

 Prerequisite for Tech Math sections C, D, and E: MATH 0013.

 (Credit earned not applicable toward an Associate of Arts or an Associate of Science degree.)
+Students must show mastery for each module, designated by their specific program, from the list below.